 Nicolas Ranger joined the firm in 2001 after having founded a design firm in Québec City in 1996 and having worked in Montréal on commercial projects.
-He has been a Main Partner since 2011 and has been a designer and project manager for the firm in the fields of transportation, culture, healthcare and education.
+He has been a senior partner since 2011 and has been a designer and project manager for the firm in the fields of transportation, culture, healthcare and education.

 He demonstrates his dedication toward creating sustainable, high-quality architecture, built within the established deadlines and budgets.
 Sensitive to dialogue and the openness of large multidisciplinary teams, Nicolas Ranger’s contribution is particularly relevant for programs with high technical content, carried out within buildings kept in operation during the construction period.
 These qualities and capacities are applied in the role of project director that he has held with Aéroports de Montréal since 2015.